tonycapone/cloud_catalog_ai/README.md

 `customerName` This is the name of the customer that will be displayed in the header of the Streamlit Chat UI.

-`customerFavicon` The favicon that will be displayed in the header of the Streamlit Chat UI.
+`customerFavicon` Optional - The favicon that will be displayed in the header of the Streamlit Chat UI.

 `customerLogo` The logo that will be displayed next to generated responses.